-We have spent years looking for the perfect cutting boards, and we've found that Larchwood boards are the closest thing to a perfect balance of form and function.
+We have spent years looking for the perfect cutting boards, and we've found that Made sustainably in Cape Breton, NS, Larchwood boards are the closest thing to a perfect balance of form and function.
 The end-grain construction is easier on your knife’s edge, they also keep scarring down to a minimum as the end grain “self heals” after use.
 Most home-cooks can get away with a small or medium cutting board, but the large boards guarantee that you’ll never run out of space.
 Larger boards also double as gorgeous serving platters.

 While some boards are consistently grained as shown in the photos, many are not.
 If you are expecting a specifically grained board, please contact us when you order.

-All cutting boards are stamped with the Knifewear logo.
+All cutting boards are branded with the Knifewear logo.

 The best advice I can give you about taking care of nice tools is to treat it like you spent $500 dollars on it, and you’ll be fine.
 A good cutting board is no different than a good knife, so common sense goes a long way.
 Here are a few pointers:

 •Thoroughly dry your board before putting it away in the cupboard.
 Damp wood in dark places tends to get mouldy.

 •You have a gorgeous board, consider displaying it proudly on your counter.

 •The board is made of wood, and will burn if you put hot pots and pans on it.

 •Be gentle when using a serrated knife or cleaver on your board.
 The scratches and gouges can be deeper and harder to hide after the damage is done.